Some dogs have a tale that needs telling.

-- Old Yeller Author Fred Gipson’s novel features the fictional Coates family and the big yellow dog that finds them after they settle in Texas Hill Country.
+Author Fred Gipson‘s novel Old Yeller features the fictional Coates family and the big yellow dog that finds them after they settle in the Texas Hill Country.

-- Where the Red Fern Grows This Wilson Rawls story is about Billy, a farm boy who buys two Redbone Coonhounds and trains them as hunting dogs and companions.
+The Wilson Rawls story Where the Red Fern Grows is about Billy, a farm boy who buys two Redbone Coonhounds, trains them to hunt dogs and companions.

 Dog Care and Training

-For reference books, Nicholas Dodman, author and professor of animal behavior at Tufts University’s Cummings School of Veterinary Medicine, recommends that every dog owner have on their bookshelf the American Kennel Club’s The Complete Dog Book, which has chapters on dog care, training and nutrition, in addition to information on every breed.
+Nicholas Dodman is an author and professor of animal behavior at Tufts University’s Cummings School of Veterinary Medicine.
+He recommends that every dog owner has on their bookshelf the American Kennel Club’s The Complete Dog Book, which has chapters on dog care, training, and nutrition, in addition to information on every breed.

 - The New Yorkers by Kathleen Schine is about dogs that brought tenants of an Upper West Side apartment building together.